apache/jackrabbit-oak/oak-doc/src/site/markdown/mongomk.md

 The sub-document `_lastRev` contains the last revision written to this node by each cluster node.
 In the above example the MongoMK cluster node with id `1` modified the node the last time in revision `r13f3875b5d1-0-1`, when it created the node.
-These revisions are only updated for non-branch commits.
+The revision key in the `_lastRev` sub-document is synthetic and the only information actually used by MongoMK is the clusterId.
+The `_lastRev` sub-document is only updated for non-branch commits or on merge, when changes become visible to all readers.

 The `_modified` field contains a low-resolution timestamp when the node was last modified.
 The time resolution is five seconds.
 This field is also updated when a branch commit modifies a node.

-The sub-document `_commitRoot` contains commit root depth for the commit in which the node was created against the revision.

 Finally, the `_revisions` sub-document contains commit information about changes marked with a revision.
 E.g. the single entry in the above document tells us that everything marked with revision `r13f3875b5d1-0-1` is committed and therefore valid.
 In case the change is done in a branch then the value would be the base revision.
-It is only added for those nodes which happen to be the commit root for any give commit.
+It is only added for those nodes which happen to be the commit root for any given commit.

 Adding a property `prop` with value `foo` to the node in a next step will result in the following document: